Sammy-Alawar/scapy-dns-spoofer/README.md

    - Sniffs DNS traffic on `udp port 53`
    - For each DNS query:
      - Extracts the requested domain
-     - Logs the source IP and domain
      - Crafts and sends a spoofed DNS response with `rdata` set to the attacker’s IP

-4. On `Ctrl+C`, if a `--log` path is provided:
-   - All logged entries are concatenated
-   - Encrypted using `cryptography.Fernet`
-   - Saved into the specified log file

 ---